About Time: Model-free Reinforcement Learning with Timed Reward Machines: Problem formulation

+Firstly, the reward $R^{\overline{\zeta}}_k > R^{\zeta}_k$ is higher for the trajectory since state rewards accrue less cost: Secondly, we have: . \end{proof}

-Based on the assumptions of the above lemma, we can therefore bound the delay space to $\mathbb{D} = \mathbb{T}\cap [0, M]$.
-In our setting, policies can be defined as $\pi: (S\times \mathbb{D}\times A)^* S \rightarrow \mathbb{D} \times A$, which maps a trajectory to a bounded delay and an action.
-We call such policies \emph{delay-discounted} policies, since the reward functions defined in \Cref{eq:discounted-cumulative-reward} incorporate the discount factor to delays as well.
+Based on the assumptions of Lem.~\ref{lem:bounded-actions}, we can bound the delay space to $\mathbb{D} = \mathbb{T}\cap [0, M]$.
+In our setting, policies are defined as $\pi: (S\times \mathbb{D}\times A)^* S \rightarrow \mathbb{D} \times A$, which map a trajectory to a bounded delay and an action.
+We call such policies \emph{delay-discounted} policies, as the reward functions defined in Equation~\ref{eq:discounted-cumulative-reward} incorporate the discount factor to delays as well.